 Work With A Top-rated Special Needs Attorney

 SNTs are an effective tool for families to assist adults with disabilities to streamline their everyday living expenses and preserve vital sources of government assistance they receive.
-To decide whether or not an SNT is right for a member of your family, you should seek the services of a reputable Special Needs Trust attorney in New Jersey, contact Christine Matus at the Matus Law Group to schedule an appointment.
+To decide whether or not an SNT is right for a member of your family, you should seek the services of a reputable Special Needs Trust attorney in New Jersey, contact Christine Matus of the Matus Law Group at (732) 785-4453 to schedule an appointment.